-BFM Co-founder and conductor Michael Palmer held the post of artistic director of the Festival from 1993 to 2020.
-Under his leadership, the Festival became internationally recognized, and live recordings from its annual concerts have been heard across the United States on National Public Radio, featuring some of the world’s finest orchestral musicians and major guest artists.
+BFM Co-founder and conductor Michael Palmer has held the post of artistic director and conductor of the Festival since 1993.
+Under his leadership, the Festival has become internationally recognized, and live recordings from its annual concerts have been heard across the United States on National Public Radio, featuring some of the world’s finest orchestral musicians and major guest artists.

 Palmer’s professional career began at age 21, when he was invited by Robert Shaw to become assistant conductor of the Atlanta Symphony Orchestra, where he was soon promoted to associate conductor.

 After 10 years in Atlanta with ASO, Palmer accepted the post of music director of the Wichita Symphony Orchestra in 1977.
 While at Wichita he also served as guest conductor of the Houston Symphony Orchestra (1978 – 1981), and was co-principal guest conductor of the Denver Symphony Orchestra (1979-1982).

 From 1989 to 1997, Michael Palmer assumed the post of music director of the New Haven Symphony Orchestra.
 Carnegie Hall invited Palmer and the NHSO to perform in New York City in 1994 as part of their esteemed Visiting Orchestras Series.

 In 1991 Palmer founded the American Sinfonietta, which toured Europe for ten years and served as the resident orchestra for the Bellingham Festival of Music.
 Under his leadership the ensemble played to critical acclaim in major concert halls in Germany, Austria and Switzerland.